JoyOfCodingPDX/GettingStarted/README.md

 ### How do I configure information about myself?

 An important initial step in this course it to run the `survey.sh` script.
-This script executes a Java program that asks you some questions about yourself (such as your name, email address, and CECS login id) and saves that information to a `me.xml` in the directory in which the script is run.
+This script executes a Java program that asks you some questions about yourself (such as your name, email address, and MCECS login id) and saves that information to a `me.xml` in the directory in which the script is run.
 (It also emails the XML file to the Grader so that the Grader knows who you are, can contact you, and can record your grades.)
 The information in this XML file is used by other scripts in this repository to create the initial files for your projects and for submitting your projects to the Grader.

-Note that the `survey.sh` script **must be executed on one of the PSU CECS Linux machines**.
+Note that the `survey.sh` script **must be executed on one of the PSU MCECS Linux machines**.
 It cannot be run on your laptop or local development machine.

 From the top-level directory of your, run the `survey.sh` script.
 It will ask you to enter some information about